Steve987321/toadclient/README.md

 2. After you're done close the loader and it will uninject. (this client is not *screenshare* proof)

 ## Features
-*Some features are unfinished/unstable as this project was abandoned.
+*Some features are unfinished/unstable as this project is still WIP.
 Most features will still work but are probably not fully polished.*

 ### Combat